2000 Major League Baseball postseason: (1) Chicago White Sox vs. (4) Seattle Mariners

-The Mariners upset the top-seeded White Sox in a sweep to return to the ALCS for the first time since 1995.
+The Mariners upset the top-seeded White Sox in a sweep to return to the ALCS for the second time in six years.

 The Mariners took Game 1 in Chicago in extra innings thanks to home runs from Edgar Martínez and John Olerud in the top of the tenth.
 Game 2 started off tied at two runs early, until Jay Buhner hit a solo home run in the top of the fourth that put the Mariners in the lead for good, giving them a 2–0 series lead headed home.
 In Game 3, the White Sox got out to an early lead thanks to a sacrifice fly from Herbert Perry, but the Mariners tied the game and then won in the bottom of the ninth thanks to a bunt from Carlos Guillén.

 The White Sox returned to the postseason in 2005, where they won the World Series over the Houston Astros in a sweep.